Read This First

 Prompt 5: Are human brains naturally prone to inductive reasoning?
 Cite the relevant studies.

-The central claim is this: Human brains are indeed naturally prone to inductive reasoning.
+In plain terms: Human brains are indeed naturally prone to inductive reasoning.

 Tversky and Kahneman (1974) introduced the concept of heuristics in their seminal work on judgment under uncertainty.
 They argued that humans use fast, rule-of-thumb strategies (heuristics) for problem-solving and decision-making, which are forms of inductive reasoning.
 These heuristics allow us to make quick, often accurate, judgments without needing detailed information, demonstrating our natural inclination towards induction.